OmahaStreetcar.org

 The Omaha streetcar project continues to make progress.
 The Omaha Streetcar Authority and the City of Omaha are here to provide accurate and timely information about the project.
 For updates and news, please sign up for the monthly On Track email newsletter.

-On Nov.
-7, 2023 Mayor Stothert held a media event at City Hall to provide updates on the Omaha streetcar project.
-She was accompanied by city officials, project experts and supportive partners.
+On June 18, 2024, Mayor Jean Stothert held a media event at the Omaha-Douglas Civic Center to provide updates on the Omaha streetcar project.
+She was accompanied by city officials and project experts.
 They discussed the following topics:

 Future boarding zones